bcgov/CCISS_ShinyApp/README.md

 ##### src
 [Also standard](https://cran.r-project.org/doc/manuals/R-exts.html#Non_002dR-scripts-in-packages).
 Code which needs to be compiled.

-##### tests
-The fun part.
-[Tests are a great way](https://testthat.r-lib.org/) to make sure changes do not break package behavior.
-Writing tests is pretty straightforward and should be done as you build functions.
-You are doing it anyway, might as well make it a test.

 #### Building packages
 R is a great community.
 There is a lot of great resources on how to build packages.
 I highly